 You may select the color of the background behind the preview image.
-The default color is black.
-There is options for black, white, light gray, dark gray and custom.
+The default is black.
 The custom option has a color picker where you can select your own background color.

 Accent Color

 Lets you choose the display color for highlighted items (folders, tabs, selections) in the Effects interface.